Joeri de Kamps: Slovan Bratislava

 At the beginning of January 2016, De Kamps moved to Slovakian club Slovan Bratislava, where he signed a three-and-a-half-year contract.
 He made his debut for the club on 27 February 2016, away against league leaders AS Trenčín (2–0 away win).
 De Kamps was in the starting lineup and was replaced by Granwald Scott after more than an hour of play.
 He finished the year with Slovan Bratislava in second place in the Slovak Super Liga.
 De Kamps was the only Dutchman at the club at that time, but this changed in the run-up to the next season, as they signed Lorenzo Burnet, Lesly de Sa, Ruben Ligeon and Mitchell Schet in May and June 2016.

 Loan to Sparta Rotterdam

 On 20 January 2022, de Kamps joined Sparta Rotterdam in Eredivisie on loan with an option to buy.

 Lechia Gdańsk

 On 30 August 2022, Polish side Lechia Gdańsk announced the signing of de Kamps on a two-year contract with an extension option.

+IK Sirius

+After one season with Lechia, De Kamps left the Polish club and joined Swedish IK Sirius on a deal for the rest of 2023.